lucafrance/luca-decimal/README.md

 This is the specification of *Luca-decimal*, the system I designed over time to organize my digital life.
 It has been influenced by [*Johnny Decimal*](https://johnnydecimal.com/), a system inspired by *Dewey Decimal*.
-It is also influenced by [*Second Brain*](https://www.buildingasecondbrain.com/), a system designed for note-taking, but which can also be used for other purposes.
+It is also influenced by [*PARA*](https://fortelabs.com/blog/series/para/), a note-taking system.

 **Key principles**

-- acting > not acting
+- Acting is always preferred to not acting.
 - Any mental burden on starting something new must be removed.
 Better to create more messier, than to create less orderly.